spacegraphcats/spacegraphcats/doc/installing-spacegraphcats.md

 # spacegraphcats: installation

-## First, install the dependencies.
+## Step I: install the dependencies.

 spacegraphcats relies on several dependencies - Python, a C/C++ environment, and bcalm 2, in particular.